yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ~~~ aasvg
 {::include art/app2app-w-brokers-and-browser-2.ascii-art}
 ~~~
-{: #app2app-w-brokers-and-browser title="App2App with brokers and browser (redirects back to Client not depicted)" }
+{: #app2app-w-brokers-and-browser title="App2App across trust domains using browser" }

-Since no native app claims *OAuth Brokers'* urls, OAuth requests and redirect_uri responses to and from *OAuth Brokers* are handled by a web browser as the User Agent.
+Since no native app claims the url's of redirecting Authorization Servers (*OAuth Brokers*), mobile OS' default to using the system browser as the User Agent.

 ## Impact of using a web browser

 Using a web browser may degrade the user experience in several ways:

 * Some browser's support for deep links is limited by design, or by the settings used.
-* The browser may prompt end-user for consent before opening deep links, introducing additional friction.
+* Browsers may prompt end-user for consent before opening apps claiming deep links, introducing additional friction.
-* Browser's loading of urls and redirecting may be noticeable by end-user, rendering the UX less smooth.
+* Browsers are noticeable by end-users, rendering the UX less smooth.
-* App developers cannot control which browser will handle the response redirect_uri.
-This poses a risk that necessary cookies used to bind session identifiers to the user agent (nonce, state or PKCE verifier) will be unavailable, which may break the flow.
+* Client app developers don't control which browser the *User-Interacting App* uses to provide its response to redirect_uri.
+Opinionated choices pose a risk that different browsers will use, making necessary cookies used to bind session identifiers to the user agent (nonce, state or PKCE verifier) unavailable, which may break the flow.
-* After the flow is complete, "orphan" browser tabs might remain.
-While they do not directly impact the flow, they can be regarded as unnecessary "clutter".
+* After flow completion, "orphan" browser tabs may remain.
+They do not directly impact the flow, but can be regarded as unnecessary "clutter".

-# App2Web with brokers
+# Note - App2Web across trust domains
 ~~~ aasvg
 {::include art/app2web-w-brokers-2.ascii-art}
 ~~~
-{: #app2web-w-brokers title="App2Web with brokers (redirects back to Client not depicted)" }
+{: #app2web-w-brokers title="App2Web across trust domains" }

-End-user's device may not have an app claiming *User-Interacting Authorization Server's* urls, when:
+When end-user's device has **no app** claiming *User-Interacting Authorization Server's* urls, the browser MUST be used to interact with end-user.

+This is the case when:

-* *User-Interacting Authorization Server* offers no native app.
+* No native app is offered by *User-Interacting Authorization Server* offers no native app.
 * Or such an app is offered, but is not installed on the end-user's device.

-In such case interacting with *User-Interacting Authorization Server's* MUST use the browser as user agent.
-This is similar to the flow described in "OAuth 2.0 for Native Apps" {{RFC8252}}, and referred to in {{App2App}} as **App2Web**, and is therefore not discussed further in this document.
+In such case the flow is as described in "OAuth 2.0 for Native Apps" {{RFC8252}} and is therefore not discussed further in this document.

-# Browser-less App2App with OAuth Brokers
+# Browser-less App2App across trust domains

 ## Flow Diagram
 ~~~ aasvg
 {::include art/app2app-browserless-w-brokers.ascii-art}
 ~~~
-{: #app2app-browserless-w-brokers title="Browser-less App2App with Brokers" }
+{: #app2app-browserless-w-brokers title="Browser-less App2App across trust domains" }

 - (1) *Client App* presents an authorization request to *Initial Authorization Server*, indicating app2app flow using new scope value **app2app**.
 - (2) *Initial Authorization Server* returns an authorization request for Downstream Authorization Server, including Client App's redirect_uri as **native_callback_uri**.